 If you eat a 25 calorie piece of broccoli, your body may require 30 calories to digest the broccoli.
 You not only did not add any calories to your day; you ended up with a 5 calorie deficit.

-Doesn’t sound like a bad deal!
+It doesn’t sound like a bad deal!

 Don’t get too carried away with the phenomenon of negative calorie foods.